RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [pandoc-live](https://github.com/ocharles/pandoc-live) is a little utility can be used to watch a Pandoc document for changes, and display the rendering in real-time in a web browser.
 - [docker-pandoc](https://github.com/silvio/docker-pandoc) - use pandoc on hosts without haskel installed (via docker).
 Brings a inotify based watch tool for nearly live generation of output documents.
 - [Writage], Markdown plugin for Microsoft Word, is integrated with Pandoc.
+- [Markdown Preview Enhanced], a super powerful markdown extension for Atom and Visual Studio Code.
+It can use pandoc as the Markdown parser.

 # Web Services to Process Files by Pandoc